Conformal mappings in perturbative QCD: Conformal mappings versus OPE

 \section{Conformal mappings versus OPE}

-From the discussion in the previous section, it follows that the expansions (\ref{eq:cW}) and (\ref{eq:cWtilde}) exhibit crucial nonperturbative features of the expanded function, which can be recovered using only its perturbative coefficients.
-Using these properties, it was argued in \cite{Caprini:2020lff} that the new expansions may be viewed as an alternative to the standard OPE.
+Using the properties of the expansions based on the conformal mappings of the Borel plane, it was suggested in \cite{Caprini:2020lff} that they may represent an alternative to the standard OPE.
 In what follows, we briefly review the arguments supporting this conjecture.

-We recall that in the frame of OPE, largely used in QCD phenomenology since its proposal \cite{Shifman:1978bx}, the representation of the correlators contains, besides the truncated perturbative expansion, a series of power corrections $\sim d_k/ \Lambda^{k}$, where $\Lambda$ is a mass scale relevant for the observable, and the coefficients $d_k$ involve both perturbative factors, depending logarithmically on $\Lambda$, and nonperturbative condensates.
-As emphasized in many works (see for instance \cite{Ayala:2019uaw},\cite{Bali:2014sja}), the validity of the OPE is proven rigorously only within perturbation theory, and is postulated in the nonperturbative framework.
+In the frame of the standard OPE, proposed a long time ago in \cite{Shifman:1978bx}, the representation of the correlators contains, besides the truncated perturbative expansion, a series of power corrections $\sim d_k/ \Lambda^{k}$, where $\Lambda$ is a relevant mass scale and the coefficients $d_k$ involve both perturbative factors, depending logarithmically on $\Lambda$, and nonperturbative condensates.
+As we mentioned in the Introduction, in the language of hyperasymptotic theory, the power corrections are a first term of a transseries, i.e. a sequence of truncated series, each of them exponentially small in the expansion parameter of the previous one, by which one can recover the expanded function from its divergent expansion.

-For the present discussion, the crucial remark is that the powers $\Lambda^{-k}$ can be written approximately as $\exp [-k/(\beta_0 a(\Lambda^2))]$, where $a$ is the expansion parameter of the perturbative expansion, calculated by solving the renormalization-group equation (\ref{eq:rge}).
-Therefore, the power corrections in the OPE can be identified with the nonanalytic terms, exponentially small in the expansion parameter of a divergent series, which must be added to this series in order to recover the expanded function.
-On the other hand, as discussed in the previous section, the expansion functions ${\cal W}_n(a)$ and $\wt {\cal W}_n(a)$ exhibit too singularities near the origin of the complex $a$ plane.
+A first argument in favour of the conjecture formulated in \cite{Caprini:2020lff} refers to the analytic properties in the coupling plane.
+For OPE, the essential remark is that the powers $\Lambda^{-k}$ can be written approximately as $\exp [-k/(\beta_0 a(\Lambda^2))]$, where $a$ is the expansion parameter of the perturbative expansion, calculated by solving the renormalization-group equation (\ref{eq:rge}).
+Therefore, the power corrections in the OPE can be identified with terms exponentially small in coupling, which are nonanalytic at the origin of the complex $a$ plane.
+On the other hand, as discussed in the previous section, the expansion functions ${\cal W}_n(a)$ and $\wt {\cal W}_n(a)$ exhibit intrinsic singularities near $a=0$.
 Thus, both OPE and the expansions based on the conformal mapping of the Borel plane incorporate a nonperturbative feature of the exact correlator, namely the singular behaviour at zero coupling (although neither of them can reproduce the complicated singularity structure near $a=0$ described in \cite{tHooft}).